jheagle/js-build-tools/MAIN.md

   "compilerOptions": {
     "noImplicitAny": true,
     "target": "es6",
-    "moduleResolution": "node"
+    "moduleResolution": "node",
+    "declaration": true
   }
 }
 ```

 The pattern for `"files"` should match your .ts files, but the essential thing is that it is wrapped in an array.
 The actual pattern used comes from `babel.config.js` as `'tsSearch'` setting.
+In order to create the ts declaration
+files you must add the `"declaration": true`.

 Add the following to the exports in your `babel.config.js`: